APAexplorer/DeepIP_R/README.md

 ---------

 * Currently, we provide pre-trained models for human, mouse, and Arabidopsis species (see **[training model](https://github.com/APAexplorer/DeepIP/tree/main/training_model)**).
-* If you would like to build a model for your own species, Please refer to the vignette (PDF, HTML) for full details.
-Here  We used the model species – Arabidopsis for demonstration.
-* All output files for this demo can be found here.
+* If you wish to build a model for your own species, please refer to the vignette (PDF or HTML) for complete instructions.
+For demonstration purposes, we used **Arabidopsis** as the model species in this example.
+All output files for this demonstration can be found here.